andrefsb/andrefsb/README.md

 Here are some things about me:

-- :man_student: Production engineer and graduate student in Logistics and Supply Chain Management;
+- :man_student: Production engineer and graduate student in Logistics and Supply Chain Management, studying System Architecture.
-- :desktop_computer: Intermediate knowledge in Python, VBA and Power BI;
 - :chart: I’m currently working as System Analyst;
-- 🌱 Studing C#, Java, JS, TS and Angular.
+- Developing in .net, NodeJS, Angular.